You are using an outdated browser. Please upgrade your browser to improve your experience.

 • The deceased no longer had mental capacity when they were writing their will.

-• The will is not valid due to failing to meet formal requirements, for example because it has not been signed by the person making the will or the signature was not witnessed by 2 independent people when the will was signed.
+• The will is not valid due to failing to meet formal requirements.
+For example because it has not been signed by the person making the will or the signature was not witnessed by 2 independent people when the will was signed.

 • The will is not valid because the deceased made a more recent will.